dfki-ric/phobos/README.md

 ## Overview

-Phobos was initiated and is currently developed at the [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html) of the [German Research Center for Artificial Intelligence (DFKI)](http://www.dfki.de) in Bremen, together with the [robotics group](http://www.informatik.uni-bremen.de/robotik/index_en.php) of the [University of Bremen](http://www.uni-bremen.de/en.html).

-User documentation can be found in the Phobos [wiki](https://github.com/rock-simulation/phobos/wiki) and source documentation on Phobos' [github page](http://rock-simulation.github.io/phobos).

 ![Model of the SpaceClimber robot in Blender, next to the Phobos toolbar displayed on the left.](https://github.com/rock-simulation/phobos/wiki/img/phobos_spaceclimber.png)

 *Model of the [SpaceClimber](http://robotik.dfki-bremen.de/en/research/projects/spaceclimber-1.html) robot in Blender, next to the Phobos toolbar displayed on the left.*

-## Robot representation
 Phobos makes use of Blender's hierarchical object graph and its bone objects.
 These objects, normally used for animating 3D characters, allow to store 3D coordinate systems and apply constraints to their movements, for instance to restrict the movement of an object to a certain range on a specific axis.
 This allows to replicate the links and joints defined in a URDF model and together with the hierarchical tree of parent and child objects, the complete, branching kinematic chain of a robot can be represented.
 By attaching meshes or primitives to the bones, Phobos allows to add visual and collision objects to a model.
 Additional objects allow storing further information, e.g. centers of mass of each part of a robot, thus refining the physical representation.
 Sensor objects can be added to correctly place and orient devices such as laser scanners, cameras or contact sensors.
 Making use of Blender's custom object properties, any necessary information can be added to the model, from inertia tensors to opening angels of cameras.